$15.2 Million Verdict

 Outside of work, Paul enjoys spending time with his wife and three children as well as participating in charities for local schools in Montgomery County and D.C.
 Paul routinely is found running in races to support his favorite charities, including a recent race in DC for the Nina Brekelmans’ Foundation.

-Contact our office to speak to Washington DC and Maryland personal injury lawyer Paul Cornoni about your legal needs.
+Contact our office to speak to Maryland and Washinton D.C. personal injury lawyer Paul Cornoni about your legal needs.